Identifying $\alpha$-cluster configurations in $^{20}$Ne via ultracentral Ne+Ne Collisions

-where the size parameter $R_{0}=2.791 \ \mathrm{fm}$, the surface diffusion parameter $a =0.698 \ \mathrm{fm}$ and the weight parameter $w =-0.168$~\cite{DEVRIES1987495}.
-In the description of W-S distribution, derived under a sharp surface liquid-drop approximation, analytical estimation for ultra-central collisions reveals a quadratic dependence $\langle \varepsilon^2_{n} \rangle \propto a^\prime + b^\prime\beta_{n}^2$, where the parameters $a^\prime$ and $b^\prime$ depend on both the collision system and the collision energy.~\cite{Jia:2021qyu,Jia:2021tzt}.
-Therefore, we present the formula for calculating the deformation parameters here, for a given density distribution, we can perform theoretical calculations for the deformation parameters $\beta_n$ of the nuclear structure through the following integration in spherical coordinates~\cite{Ryssens:2023fkv,bookring,Scamps:2020fyu}:
+where $R(\theta,\phi)=R_0(1+\sum_{n ,m}\beta_n Y_{n,m}(\theta,\phi))$.
+The distribution is characterized by the size parameter $R_{0}=2.791 \ \mathrm{fm}$, the surface diffusion parameter $a =0.698 \ \mathrm{fm}$, the weight parameter $w =-0.168$~\cite{DEVRIES1987495} and the deformation parameters $\beta_n$.
+In the description of W-S distribution, derived under a sharp surface liquid-drop approximation, analytical estimation for ultracentral collisions reveals a quadratic dependence $\langle \varepsilon^2_{n} \rangle \propto a^\prime + b^\prime\beta_{n}^2$, where the parameters $a^\prime$ and $b^\prime$ depend on both the collision system and the collision energy.~\cite{Jia:2021qyu,Jia:2021tzt,Wang:2024ulq}.
+Therefore, we present the formula for calculating the deformation parameters here.
+For a given density distribution, we can perform theoretical calculations for the deformation parameters $\beta_n$ of the nuclear structure through the following integration in spherical coordinates~\cite{Ryssens:2023fkv,bookring,Scamps:2020fyu}:

 where $\langle r^{2} \rangle^{1/2}$ is root-mean-square (rms) radius.
 This provides an approximate conversion of the cluster model description into the traditional description using deformation parameters.
-The detailed information can be found in the Supplementary Material (SM).
+Detailed information can be found in the Supplementary Material.